Lunexa-AI/right-line/docs/project/CONTRIBUTING.md

 ---

-Thank you for contributing to RightLine!
+Thank you for contributing to Gweta!
 Your efforts help make legal information more accessible in Zimbabwe. 🇿🇼